taga93/Cocktail-App/README.md

 -to add new cocktail to bar menu,
 -to delete cocktail for bar manu,
--to see what cocktails can you make with specific drinks, -to see what ingredients you need to buy so that you can make specific cocktail.
+-to see what cocktails can you make with specific drinks, -to see what ingredients you need to buy so that you can make all cocktails.

 Also to se information about bartenders such as: